dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1562: Guidelines must ensure proper fund use.
+### T1562: Public funding must be transparent and accountable.

 |Support|
 |---|